 Step 4.
 Let the Ripping Begin!

-I try to open product until 5 or 6 PM.
+I try to open boxes until 5 or 6 PM.
 My wife usually arrives home around 6 and, after taking care of the kids and bringing me a fast food dinner, she takes over the ripping while I begin to scan pictures.

 I hate scanning the most as there is little reward and it eats up so much time.
 But at least I get to see the hits at this point.
 After trying many ways, I have trimmed down the time with various programs.
 No matter how much time it might save, I do not like using pictures of cards taken with digital cameras.